 For individuals going through these changes themselves, however, it can be hard to see how those two aspects might fit together into a single cohesive strategic direction.
 They may question why investments continue to be made in programs that contribute to a human-centered culture when cuts are being made to benefits and bonuses are frozen.
 To be sure, that is not an easy place to be in for anyone involved, including HR and company leadership.

 A human-centered culture emphasizes the connections between employees and the purpose behind work, both of which help to buffer against the pain of changes and will ultimately enable the organization to rebound with an engaged and resilient set of employees.
-One of the primary mechanisms through which that happens is recognition: employees who are more frequently recognized are between 1.5X and 2X more likely to approach change with excitement or confidence compared against those who are never recognized.
-They are also almost 2X more likely to trust senior leadership, which is crucial for navigating the challenges of tough times.
+One of the primary mechanisms through which that happens is recognition.
+Employees who are more frequently recognized are 1.5-2x more likely to approach change with excitement or confidence compared against those who are never recognized.
+They are also almost 2x more likely to trust senior leadership, which is crucial for navigating the challenges of tough times.

-What other strategies have helped your organizations to deal with tough times?
+What other strategies have helped your organization deal with tough times?

 About the AuthorMore Content by Derek Irvine